windok/test-eth-deposit-browser/README.md

 3) Get transactions by address
 4) Get total amount of ETH transferred(registered by system) to a specific address

-Storing transaction and addresses in persistent database is not implemented yet.
+Storing transaction and addresses in persistent storage is not implemented yet.

 # Setup #